 - All suspensions are subject to further review by the Disciplinary Committee.
 The Disciplinary Committee may deem it necessary to impose additional fines and/or suspensions to the automatic penalties outlined above including the possibility of banishment from future tournaments.

 We work with other Ball Hockey associations.
 If your case is serious, it will be brought up to other ball hockey associations for consideration to remove you from their respective leagues.

 Teams are required to be dressed in matching base-colored jerseys/shirts.

 Helmets – Players must wear CSA approved helmets.
 Players must fasten chin straps.
 Mandatory for Pool A and for Pool B.

 Gloves – Protective hockey gloves are mandatory.

-Players are not required to play in a round robin game to participate in a playoff game provided they are registered on their team active roster by May 3rd, 2015.
+Players are required to play in ONE round robin game to participate in a playoff game must be registered on their active team roster

 Ineligible Players shall be defined as those signed in to the tournament roster or a game sheet under a false name.